python/cpython/InternalDocs/garbage_collector.md

 2. When the container is examined by the garbage collector.

 As a general rule, instances of atomic types aren't tracked and instances of non-atomic types (containers, user-defined objects...) are.
-However, some type-specific optimizations can be present in order to suppress the garbage collector footprint of simple instances.
-Historically, both dictionaries and tuples were untracked during garbage collection.
-Now it is only tuples:

-- Tuples containing only immutable objects (integers, strings etc, and recursively, tuples of immutable objects) do not need to be tracked.
+Tuples containing only immutable objects (integers, strings etc, and recursively, tuples of immutable objects) do not need to be tracked.
 The interpreter creates a large number of tuples, many of which will not survive until garbage collection.
 It is therefore not worthwhile to untrack eligible tuples at creation time.
 Instead, all tuples except the empty tuple are tracked when created.
 During garbage collection it is determined whether any surviving tuples can be untracked.
 A tuple can be untracked if all of its contents are already not tracked.
 Tuples are examined for untracking in all garbage collection cycles.
-It may take more than one cycle to untrack a tuple.

 The garbage collector module provides the Python function `is_tracked(obj)`, which returns the current tracking status of the object.
 Subsequent garbage collections may change the